keutzer/google-cloud-ocr/README.md

 If your target file is a .tiff instead of a .pdf, simply add the tiff flag like so:

     python3 transcribe.py --filepath CLOUD_PATH --bucket BUCKET_NAME --tiff

+If your target file is an image file instead of a .tiff or .pdf, use the `transcribe_image.py` script instead:

+    python3 transcribe_image.py --filepath CLOUD_PATH --bucket BUCKET_NAME

+In either of these scripts, you can optionally specify an output directory for the .txt file with the `--output-dir OUTPUT_DIR` flag appended to your command, where `OUTPUT_DIR` is replaced with the path to your desired output directory.

+## Appendix A: Convert PDF to JPG (locally)
+Currently there are some bugs with Google Cloud Vision's transcribe pdf function that breaks on some pdf files.
+A current workaround is to convert each page of a problematic pdf to a jpg image file and then run the `transcribe_image.py` script from Step 2.

+First install some additional dependencies.

+Mac installation:
+If you know you have homebrew (also known as brew) installed, skip this next step.

+Install homebrew by entering the following command in a terminal prompt:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Now install the python library `pdf2image` with pip:

+    pip3 install pdf2image

+Windows installation:
+Follow instructions (here)[http://blog.alivate.com.au/poppler-windows/] then add the `bin` folder to your PATH.

+Now we can run the `pdf_to_jpg.py` conversion script on a local .pdf file as follows:

+    python3 pdf_to_jpg.py --filepath FILE_PATH

+As with `transcribe.py` and `transcribe_image.py` above, you can optionally specify an output directory for your .jpg files with `--output-dir OUTPUT_DIR` appended to your command.
+If an ouput directory is not explicitly specified, the jpg files are by default dumped to the same directory that the .pdf file is found in.